 The seminar will navigate the evolving interdisciplinarity of art and design practices by engaging with the city, its communities, and the art world and by addressing urgent societal concerns.

 Practice oriented, the seminar includes a series of workshops dedicated to exploring artistic tools and methods as well as the context in which they perform.

 Fundamental goals of the seminar are:

-1) To expose the student to methods, techniques and positions of various interdisciplinary art and design practices;
+- to expose students to methods, techniques, and positions of interdisciplinary art and design practices;

-2) To creatively explore the potentials of various media in the realization of ideas;
+- to creatively explore the potential of mediums in the realization of ideas; and